The Relationship of Decision Model and Notation (DMN) to SBVR and BPMN

 Considering both that there is a many-to-many relationship between processes and decisions and that decisions may be used independently of processes, we propose that DMN define decisions as a unique kind of business artifact that exists outside of, and as a peer to, BPMN processes.

+Figure 4.
 Relationship among SBVR, BPMN, DMN, and Executable Rules

 Figure 4 illustrates the relationship among DMN, BPMN, and SBVR.
 SBVR formally models the vocabulary and rules found in business sources such as corporate policies, regulations, and contracts.
 Capturing these as "global" rules enables businesses to analyze how the rules apply throughout their operations.